2022-cs244/2022-cs244.github.io/policy.md

 Points | Item               | Description
 -------|--------------------|------------
-10 (I) | Participation      | This will be a subjective judgement by us based on aspects such as our interaction with you in regular meetings, your team’s final write-up on who did what, and by watching the online discussions.
+10 (I) | Participation      | This will be a subjective judgement by us based on aspects such as our interaction with you in regular meetings, your team’s documentation on who did what, and by watching the online discussions.
 5  (T) | Interoperability   | Your router should interoperate correctly with the routers from all other teams.
 We will conduct an interoperability test session to verify interoperability.
 50 (T) | Functionality      | The code deliverables
 25 (T) | Documentaion       | The weekly documentation checks